 The IBM PS/55 Note (or ThinkPad) T22sx was IBM's first tablet notebook released in Japan, featuring a 7.6" monochrome touchscreen.
 Visually, the tablet is recognisable for having a numeric keypad with rounded buttons built into the machine.
 A PS/2 keyboard attachment was an optional extra and translation of Japanese text seems to indicate IBM called it a "sheet-type keyboard".
 Anyway, the arrow keys have the distinct M3/M4 style keycap profile although what is interesting about the T22sx keyboard is that the entire keyboard uses the smaller-type keycaps that are typically limited to just the navigation and F-keys on Model M3 and M4 keyboards.
 Well, non-alphanumeric, non-modifier and non-arrow keys on this keyboard are half-depth-unit instead.
 Photos are limited, but komotch2 provides the most detailed photos of this keyboard (especially from views other than the top) and states its part number to be 48G9868.
 I imagine the keyboard's electronics are similar to the Model M4's as well, with just the SDL connector being replaced with a fixed cable, but this is just my speculation.

-Summary: Model M6, produced by Lexmark, TrackPoint II
+Summary: Model M6, produced by Lexmark, TrackPoint II, standard & medium sleeve gauges

 The IBM ThinkPad 700 series were 486SLC based laptops that constituted the first 'true' ThinkPad laptops released by IBM in October 1992.
 Comprised of the 700 and 700C (the difference being largely the screen), these were the first laptops to use true TrackPoint (revision II) strain gauge pointing sticks and one of two series of ThinkPads to use a Micro Channel Architecture (MCA) bus.
 The PS/55 Note C52 was a Japanese only computer that was largely identical to the 700, including the keyboard.
 Along with the later 720 series, the 700 series uses 44G379x (English speaking) and 48G92xx (rest of world) nomenclature Model M6 keyboard assemblies as per IBM Mobile Systems Hardware Maintenance Manual Volume 2.
 The PS/55 Note C52 specifically uses a P/N 44G3796 Model M6.
 These keyboards in fact represent the first in the long line of Model M6/M6-1 keyboards that are barrel slider actuated instead of keycap rod actuated, with these using the first brown-coloured slider design.
 An interesting side note is that the German models of these ThinkPads were beige, with their P/N 48G9236 using IBM's famous pearl (off-white) and pebble (grey) keycap colour scheme and also seems to have dye-sublimated keycaps like the L40SX as well (just excluding the arrow keys, though).